-The Video Share, Shared Map and Shared Sketch services during a voice call (either over CS or as specified in section 3.4) interacts with that voice call since the sharing is automatically terminated when the call is terminated.
+The Shared Map and Shared Sketch services during a voice call (either over CS or over IP) interacts with that voice call since the sharing is automatically terminated when the call is terminated.
 There is also an interaction with the supplementary services of that voice call.

 NOTE: This interaction does not apply for the File Transfer and 1-to-1 chat service.
 The sharing session is independent of that voice call and progresses independently of the voice call continuity.